MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_COVER_MQTT.md

 ### **Home Assistant YAML**

-If [Home Assistant MQTT discovery](../AdditionalFunctionality/MQTT_Discovery.md) is not working for you, you can use the YAML code below in your [MQTT cover](https://www.home-assistant.io/components/cover.mqtt/) config:
+If [MQTT discovery](../AdditionalFunctionality/MQTT_Discovery.md) is not working for you, you can use the YAML code below in your [MQTT cover](https://www.home-assistant.io/components/cover.mqtt/) config:

 ```YAML
 mqtt: